 Lest you be overwhelmed by thoughts of supply-chain management, inventory management, bottom dollars, and the like, rest assured that we've again provided you with a framework.
-Per Lecture 9, this project's architecture resembles the below.19
+Per Lecture 9, this project's architecture resembles the below.15

-Before trying to wrap your mind around this architecture, take a look at project4-6.0/webapps/scamazon/xml/catalog.xml; the file details Scamazon.com's offerings.
-Next, take a look at project4-6.0/webapps/warehouse/xml/inventory.xml; the file specifies how many of each item is currently in stock at the warehouse.
+Before trying to wrap your mind around this architecture, take a look at project4-7.0/webapps/scamazon/xml/catalog.xml; the file details Scamazon.com's offerings.
+Next, take a look at project4-7.0/webapps/warehouse/xml/inventory.xml; the file specifies how many of each item is currently in stock at the warehouse.

-Now, as the figure above suggests, Scamazon.com currently embodies three servlets: a Catalog servlet which will allow a visitor to browse the site's catalog, a Cart servlet which will allow that visitor to add items to his or her shopping cart and submit an order, and a Receipt servlet which will allow the user to obtain a receipt.
+Now, as the figure above suggests, Scamazon.com currently embodies two servlets: a Catalog servlet that will allow a visitor to browse the site's catalog and a Cart servlet that will allow that visitor to add items to his or her shopping cart and submit an order.
 Upon submission of an order, Scamazon.com will pass that order (in the form of an XML element called PO) along to the local warehouse, which is to be implemented as a web service called Purchasing.
 The warehouse will check its inventory and respond to the order (in the form of an XML element called PO-ACK), acknowledging which items are en route (er, would be, if this weren't a scam) and which are backordered.
 (For simplicity, the warehouse will operate out of the same instance of Tomcat.
 However, Scamazon.com will still communicate with the web service via SOAP; in fact, the former won't really know the latter is running on the same host.)
-The Cart servlet will then inform the user of the order's completion and allow the user to obtain a receipt in the form of a PDF.